Conditions of Service

-Enercare shall have the right of reasonable and unimpeded access at all reasonable times to the serviced premises as may be necessary to enable Enercare (including its employees, agents and sub-contractors) to provide electricity sub-metering services to the serviced premises.
+Enercare shall have the right of reasonable and unimpeded access at all reasonable times to the serviced premises, and the individual units, as may be necessary to enable Enercare (including its employees, agents and sub-contractors) to provide water sub-metering services to the serviced premises.

-The customer will comply with all aspects of Applicable Laws with respect to ensuring that a building’s electrical infrastructure and any equipment of the customer are properly identified and connected for metering and operating purposes.
+The customer will comply with all aspects of Applicable Laws with respect to ensuring that a building’s mechanical infrastructure and any equipment of the customer are properly identified and connected for metering and operating purposes.
 The customer will take whatever steps necessary to correct any deficiencies in a timely fashion.
-If the customer does not take such action within a reasonable time, Enercare may disconnect the supply of power to the customer.

 The customer shall not build or maintain or cause to be built or maintained any structure that would or could affect the safety, reliability or efficiency of Enercare’s meters and meter components.